Taranjot13/ExpenseTrackerAPI/README.md

 ---

-### A. Local Development Setup (Without Docker)
+### A. Local Development Setup

-This approach gives you granular control over each service.
-You will need to run the databases, backend, and frontend in separate terminals.
+This approach runs a single Express website (UI + API) on localhost.
+You only need MongoDB running for core features.

 1.  **Clone the repository**:
     ```bash